-This last year has been incredibly challenging for us all, and the lockdown measures lead to significant income loss from our Nature Discovery Centres and the cancellation of our fundraising events.
+This last year has been incredibly challenging for us all.
+The lockdown measures led to significant income loss from our Nature Discovery Centres and the cancellation of our fundraising events.

 But sadly, this year has been hard on our wildlife too, and we are determined to help our wildlife recover.
 If every garden and open space was wilder and better connected, with shelter, food and water, animals like our hedgehogs would stand a better chance of survival.

 Please consider helping the Trust make a real difference to wildlife by donating.
 All money raised helps us to sustain our work to protect wildlife and wild places throughout the county.

 Every donation, big or small, will make a huge difference.
 If you are not already a member and want to join us, our thanks in advance.